StineLykkeOlsen/website/content/resume.md

 author = "Stine"
 cover = "img/Medium.png"
 +++
+To showcase my qualifications, writing skills, and employment history, I am present on the usual channels on the web.

-# Portfolio
+# Medium

-I have chosen [Medium](https://medium.com/@stinelykkeolsen) as the ... well, medium ... for my portfolio.
-Medium is gorgeous and much quicker to update than this static Hugo site.
+I have chosen **Medium** as the ... well, medium ... for my portfolio, since it is gorgeous and much quicker to update than this static Hugo site.

-There, I share writing samples and articles on technical communication, languages, UX design, and coding.
+On my [Medium profile](https://medium.com/@stinelykkeolsen) I share writing samples and articles on technical communication, languages, UX design, and coding.
 Most of the content I write is owned by my clients, so my portfolio only shows a part of the things I have written.

-# Resume
+# LinkedIn

-For a fully updated overview of my education, certificates, and employment history, check out my profile page on [LinkedIn](https://linkedin.com/in/stinelykkeolsen/).
+For a fully updated resume, check out my profile page on [LinkedIn](https://linkedin.com/in/stinelykkeolsen/).

 # Clients
 Below, you see a short list of some of my former and current clients that I have helped with copywriting and translation.